Designer enables you to do the following:

 Easily add and model something not in the shipping version.

 For example, you can add your own applications, drivers, resources, and icons.

 Configure Designer to use a different editor.

-You can configure all file types (for example, .xml and .txt) to use your text editor of choice.
-Eclipse-based text editors work best, but you can also include various artifacts (for example, word processing documents and spreadsheets).
-Your system’s native text editor is automatically integrated into Designer if the platform supports it.
+Configure all file types (for example, .xml and .txt) to use your editor of choice.
+Eclipse-based editors work best, but you can also include various artifacts (for example, word processing documents and spreadsheets).
+The native editor is automatically integrated into Designer if the platform supports it.